Artist in Residence 2021 – Anna Paterson

 “I admire the way that Turner seemed to refuse the society trappings of the art world.
 He built Sandycombe Lodge to escape the pressures of the London art scene.
 I think that you can still feel that privacy and peacefulness in the house .”

 The new exhibits include two large mixed media works and a set of small watercolours scattered around the house.
-The large oil on paper in the small parlour is a butterfly print which mimics both reflection on water and the Rorschach test, giving a physical and psychological narrative to the piece.
+The large oil on paper in the small parlour is a butterfly print which mimics both reflections on water and the Rorschach test, giving a physical and psychological narrative to the piece.
 The loose style and size of the watercolours are inspired by Turner’s sketchbooks and these small snapshots of the river will be continuously replaced by new works evoking the constant yet changing presence of the Thames.

 The exhibition marks the midway point of a six-month residency, sponsored by the National Lottery Heritage Fund for which Anna has also been creating workshops with Turner’s House for Age Concern and local primary schools, focussing on the playful and experimental aspects of Turner’s practice.